nisportal/IT-Documentation/README.md

 ## Tools and management
 Software, tools, services etc. which will be used to manage and create documentation, besides Github and Docusaurus.
+Reference documents should be kept in Docusaurus with links or rerferences to external documentation
 - Neupart - Compliance Documentation
 - Teams / OneDrive - ITIL Process Documentation
 - General team documentation - Reports, process descriptions (reference doc), meeting notes etc.